ManuSecsearch/OpenNewer/CompileExtension.md

 #### Mac

 Minimum of Xcode 7.2 with [MacOSX 10.10 sdk](https://github.com/phracker/MacOSX-SDKs).

 Download the Sketchup SDK [Sketchu SDK](https://extensions.sketchup.com/sketchup-sdk).

 ### Build and Run

-Copy the repo folder into the samples folder of Sketchup SDK previously downloaded
+Copy the xcode folder into the samples folder where the Sketchup SDK resides

 #### Mac